AndySantisteban/jsonwebtoken-template/README.md

 # jsonwebtoken-template

-Library that facilitates the use of jwt using reusable functions
+Library that facilitates the use of jwt using reusable functions from Frontend with React.js

 ## Installation